Project cooperationUpdated on 30 June 2025

-Passive method of turbulent flow separation control for offshore wind energy
+Passive method of turbulent flow separation control for wind energy

 About

-The research is devoted to understanding the impact of amplitude modulation of small scales by large-scale motion for a wide range of Reynolds numbers.
-Acquired knowledge has recently been used to develop a novel passive flow separation control method with a high Reynolds number (Rec>10 million) that can be used forr the longest offshore wind turbine blades.
+The knowledge of the impact of amplitude modulation of small scales by large-scale motion in a turbulent boundary layer across a wide range of Reynolds numbers has recently been applied to develop a new passive flow separation control method at a high Reynolds number (Rec>10 million) suitable for the longest offshore wind turbine blades.

-Preventing the flow separation increases lift force generated by the blade and thus efficiency of the power produced by the turbine.
+Preventing flow separation increases the lift force generated by the blade, thus enhancing the efficiency of the power produced by the turbine.

-Innovative technology improves the aerodynamics of offshore wind turbines by using a wavy wall in streamwise direction to prevent turbulent flow separation on the suction side of the largest wind turbine blades.
-Experimental research conducted at Czestochowa University of Technology in Poland has shown that the wavy wall can be used as a device (like the vortex generators) to further increase the flow momentum near the surface upstream of the trailing edge.
-The increase of 15% in the skin friction coefficient locally behind the wavy wall has the potential to delay flow separation under on-design conditions.
-Further studies have shown that the method's efficiency for off-design conditions reduces the device efficiency by only 50%, which is crucial especially for floating wind turbines where wind inflow conditions are extremely unstable.
+The method utilizes a stationary streamwise wavy wall.
+Ongoing research aims to apply this method to curved surfaces, which will be a step towards commercialization.
+The technology aims to improve the aerodynamics of offshore wind turbines by using a wavy wall in the streamwise direction to prevent turbulent flow separation on the suction side of large wind turbine blades.
+Experimental research conducted at Czestochowa University of Technology in Poland indicates that the wavy wall can increase flow momentum near the surface upstream of the trailing edge.
+The local skin friction coefficient behind the wavy wall increased by 15%, potentially delaying flow separation under on-design conditions.
+Further studies suggest that the method's efficiency under off-design conditions reduces device efficiency by only 50%, which is particularly relevant for floating wind turbines where wind inflow conditions are highly unstable.

-The new result shows that the skewed wavy wall, in particular the steeper of about 30% uphill side than the downhill side will increase the skin friction coefficient by up to 30%, which prevents flow separation under off-design conditions.
+New findings indicate that a tilted wavy wall, especially one with an approximately 30% steeper uphill side compared to the downhill side, can increase the skin friction coefficient by up to 30%, aiding in preventing flow separation under off-design conditions.

-Unstable wind flow, especially prevalent in floating wind turbines, can be harvested more efficiently using flow stabilisation technology, which further improves flow stability and the blade aerodynamics.
+Unstable wind flow, particularly prevalent in floating wind turbines, can potentially be harvested more efficiently using flow stabilization technology, which further improves flow stability and blade aerodynamics.

-The final test that is slated is to modify the 10MW+ blade surface by placing a small wavy surface on the suction side.
-It is expected that it will stabilise the flow by shortening the separated flow time in the rotation cycle.
+The final test involves modifying the 10MW+ blade surface by placing a small wavy surface on the suction side.
+It is expected that this modification will stabilize the flow by shortening the separated flow time in the rotation cycle and/or torsional deflection cycle.

 Topic